 Writing assignments will be graded on proper grammar, punctuation, spelling, etc. The font must either be Times New Roman 12 or Arial 11.
 All margins must be 1."
 The text of your assignment must be double-spaced.
 There will be a 5 point deduction for each formatting instruction not followed.
-Assignments are due by class time on Tuesday, October 31.
+Assignments are due by class time on Thursday, April 18.
 No late work will be accepted.

-You will submit a hard copy of your paper in class and also upload your paper as an attachment through the writing assignment submission link on Blackboard.
+Papers will be uploaded as an attachment through the writing assignment submission link on Blackboard.